api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 [Requester Contract](/reference/airnode/latest/concepts/requester.md) to request data from any Airnode.
 To follow along, you can open the following contract in Remix and try deploying your own Requester Contract.

+In this example, you will be calling the Coingecko Airnode to request the latest price of an asset on Ethereum Sepolia.

 [Open in Remix](https://remix.ethereum.org/#url=https://github.com/api3-ecosystem/remix-contracts/blob/master/contracts/RequesterWithWithdrawal.sol&lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.9+commit.e5eed63a.js)